tmoore3/dev-notes/docs/embedded/debugfs/debugfs.md

 Debugfs can be mounted much like any other virtual filesystem using the mount command.

-- Create a mount point.
-The default is typically /sys/kernel/debug/, which may already exist.
+Create a mount point.
+The default is typically /sys/kernel/debug/, which may already exist:

 ```bash
 mkdir -p /sys/kernel/debug
 ```

-- Mount the filesystem:
+Mount the filesystem:

 ```bash
 mount -t debugfs none /sys/kernel/debug